 Conclusion: Note one last thing the verse tells us about this Christmas Child.
 He would be the gift of a Son.
 This gift is "unto us."
-In the words of the angels that night to the shepherds, "Behold I bring you good tidings of great joy which shall be to all people, for unto you is born this day in the city of David a Savior, who is Christ the Lord" (Luke 2:10-11).
+In the words of the angels that night to the shepherds, "Behold I bring you good tidings of great joy, which shall be to all people, for unto you is born this day in the city of David a Savior, who is Christ the Lord" (Luke 2:10-11).

-The child born, the Wonderful Counselor, the Mighty God, the Everlasting Father, the Prince of Peace, is the gift of Christmas to you and to me - John 3:16, "For God so loved the world that He gave his only begotten Son, that whosoever believeth in Him, should not perish, but have everlasting life."
+The Child born, the Wonderful Counselor, the Mighty God, the Everlasting Father, the Prince of Peace, is the gift of the Christmas Child to Isaiah and his contemporaries, to all people including the shepherds of Christmas, and so to you and to me - John 3:16, "For God so loved the world that He gave his only begotten Son, that whosoever believeth in Him, should not perish, but have everlasting life."
 Have you received that gift?
 John 1:12, "But as many as received Him, to them gave He power to become the sons of God, even to those who believe on His name."
 How could we possibly refuse such a gift as this?